YeuTongCheng/Analyzing-Baseball/README.md

 Part2: Compute the top players based on a provided statistical formula for their entire career

-Final project form Cousera course - Introduction to Scripting in Python Specialization (https://www.coursera.org/specializations/introduction-scripting-in-python)
+Project form Introduction to Scripting in Python Specialization by Rice University on Cousera (https://www.coursera.org/specializations/introduction-scripting-in-python)

 Data Resource: https://www.seanlahman.com/baseball-archive/statistics